vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedConfiguration.md

 **Estimated Time to Complete: 30 minutes**

 In this **optional** exercise, we will explore some more advanced options in the NSX Distributed IDS/IPS Configuration
- * Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM

-**Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM
+**Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM**

 > **Note**: In addition to sending IDS/IPS Events from each distributed IDS/IPS engine, you can send them directly to a Syslog collector or SIEM from each host.
 Events are sent in the EVE.JSON format for which many SIEMS have pre-existing parsers/dashboards.